Redfoo

-Stefan Kendal Gordy (born September 3, 1975), better known as Redfoo, is an American singer, rapper, songwriter, record producer, DJ, dancer, and tennis player.
-He came to prominence as one half of the duo LMFAO, formed with his half-nephew Sky Blu in 2006; the duo are best known for their 2011 singles "Party Rock Anthem" and "Sexy and I Know It," both of which peaked atop the Billboard Hot 100.
-They released two studio albums: Party Rock (2009) and Sorry for Party Rocking (2011) until their disbandment in 2012.
-As a solo act, Redfoo released the album Party Rock Mansion (2016) before making his professional tennis debut in 2025.
+Stefan Kendal Gordy (born September 3, 1975), known professionally as Redfoo, is an American singer, rapper, record producer, disc jockey, and tennis player.
+He came to prominence as one half of the duo LMFAO, formed with his nephew Sky Blu in 2006; the duo are best known for their 2011 singles "Party Rock Anthem" and "Sexy and I Know It," both of which peaked atop the Billboard Hot 100.
+They released two studio albums, Party Rock (2009) and Sorry for Party Rocking (2011), before disbanding in 2012.
+Redfoo released his first solo album in 2016: Party Rock Mansion.
+Redfoo is the son of retired record executive, Berry Gordy III.

 Early life

 Stefan Kendal Gordy was born in Los Angeles on September 3, 1975, the son of songwriter and producer Nancy Leiviska and Motown founder Berry Gordy.
 His maternal grandfather was Finnish.
 His half-brother is recording artist Rockwell.
 He attended junior high school with will.i.am and GoonRock, and graduated from Palisades Charter High School in Pacific Palisades in 1993.
 A former day trader, he has been featured on the CNBC series Mad Money with Jim Cramer.
-He is a second cousin once removed of U.S. President Jimmy Carter.
+He is the second cousin once removed of US president Jimmy Carter.